 Laura Wolf is an attorney at Rathod Mohamedbhai LLC.
 Her practice includes advocating on behalf of employees facing labor law violations and discrimination in the workplace, tenants subjected to discrimination and retaliation in their housing, and individuals suffering from abuses of their civil rights at the hands of government officials.
 Prior to joining Rathod Mohamedbhai, Laura served as a judicial clerk for the Honorable R. Brooke Jackson on the United States District Court for the District of Colorado.
-In the local community, Laura has volunteered as a coach for the Arrupe Jesuit High School mock trial team and serves as a Legal Night Volunteer.
+In the local community, Laura volunteers as a coach for the Arrupe Jesuit High School mock trial team and has served as a Legal Night Volunteer.

 EDUCATION & EXPERIENCE